nathancarter/group-explorer/help-src/welcome.md

 The group library is [the main window of *Group Explorer*](rf-um-mainwindow.md) and shows all loaded groups.
-Try double-clicking them to learn more about them.
+Try clicking [tapping] them to learn more about them.
+(Touch gestures are listed in [brackets] after the mouse action.)

 If you need help, each page of the application has help links in the top right corner that go to the specific portion of the help files relevant to